 Anicka Fajnorova takes care of business on and off the tennis court

-Not many people can say they achieved one of their life goals while still a teenager; Anicka Fajnorova is one of the rare exceptions.
+Not many people can say they achieved one of their life goals while still a teenager, but Anicka Fajnorova is one of the rare exceptions.
 Because every time she steps foot onto the court with her Seton Hall Pirate teammates, Fajnorova is living out a goal which she had set from a young age.

 “College tennis was my goal since I was a kid,” Fajnorova said.
 “College was the top for me.
-I had the option to choose to go pro, or continue my dream and play college sports.
-And I chose college sports,” Fajnorova said.
-“Because I always loved studying; I loved school, I was very into it, but tennis was always a huge part of me.
+I had the option to choose to go pro, or continue my dream and play college sports, and I chose college sports,” Fajnorova said.
+“Because I always loved studying, I loved school, I was very into it, but tennis was always a huge part of me.
 I spent most of my life on the tennis court.”

 This dual focus which Fajnorova exhibits is something that was instilled in her from a young age.
 It was her dad who motivated her to excel in athletics, but her mom who always maintained the balance with academics.

 Fajnorova has applied that approach while at Seton Hall, managing to focus on her tennis commitments while also venturing into the business world to prepare herself for life after the sport, whenever that may be.
-It was this time last spring that Fajnorova, a business major, joined the professional business fraternity Alpha Kappa Psi in the midst of her freshman season with the team.
+It was this time last spring that Fajnorova, a business major, joined the professional business fraternity Alpha Kappa Psi, in the midst of her freshman season with the team.

 The experience was intense, requiring a good deal of extra work on top of her crowded schedule, and going over all applicable skills from interviewing, to writing resumes, to designing a LinkedIn.

 “When I put so much weight on my plate at once, and I made it through; I ended up on the Dean’s List, I did fine in the season.
 I mean, I pledged, I played; I think that semester it was so hard that I can actually do anything,” Fajnorova said.